 But now, after witnessing Meghan round out her final official royal engagement with Prince Harry at the annual Commonwealth Day service on March 9, we can't help but wonder what comes next for her iconic wardrobe.

 Will she continue to stick to a modest royal dress code, opting to wear some of the world's most prestigious designer brands?

-Or will her dress sense take a more casual approach, especially now that it looks like she's moving permanently to Canada?
+Or will her dress sense take a more casual approach, especially now she'll be living in Canada?

 According expert Rachel Evans, head of fashion at THE ICONIC, change is afoot.

 "It makes sense that her style will adapt to the Canadian climate," she told Now To Love.

 "We should see an evolution of her personal style.
 Free from all the rules of royal dressing, I think we'll see a more playful and progressive version of the Duchess' style break-out."

 It makes sense, given Meghan's knack for picking items of clothing that hold meaning (read: the aforementioned first photo call with Archie), we can expect to see the Duchess experiment a little more with styles and brands that we mightn't have otherwise seen her brave as a senior royal.

 WATCH: Meghan Markle goes all out for her final royal outing by wearing a heavenly green Emilia Wickstead dress to the Commonwealth Day celebrations.
 Story continues...